 "The skill sets of people coming out of college are not aligning with workforce needs," says Tech Elevator founder and CEO Anthony Hughes.
 "Our grads are equipped to add to the workforce from day one."

 The jobs are out there

 The 14-week Tech Elevator course teaches Java and .Net to students with no previous professional coding experience, although they should arrive with at least some programming knowledge, notes Hughes.
-Following completion, course graduates receive job placement assistance, thanks to the venture's partnership with area businesses including Hyland, creator of OnBase
+Following completion, course graduates receive job placement assistance, thanks to the venture's partnership with area businesses including Hyland, creator of OnBase and OEConnection.

 "Any company that hires tech workers is going to want a relationship with us," says Hughes, who promises to refund the course's $12,000 tuition should a student not find work within 120 days after graduation.